AsherGeorgy/My-Portfolio/Microsoft Excel/Automated Monthly Cash Flow Manager.md

 ## Overview

-I developed a monthly cash flow manager for a church using Excel.
-This system automates the tracking of transactions, categorizes them by type and particulars, and generates a summary table for each month.
+This Excel based system automates the tracking of transactions, categorizes them by type and particulars, and generates a summary table for each month.
 Download it [here](https://github.com/ashergeo/My-Portfolio/raw/main/assets/Microsoft%20Excel/Expense.Register.xlsx)

 ## How It Works